Assistant Dean & Director

 Katherine Charek Briggs is the Assistant Director of the GSCC and the librarian of the LGBTQ Resource Library.
 KCB is also currently on the board of the Consortium of Higher Education LGBT Resource Professionals nationally, and in Madison helps organize LGBT Books to Prisoners and the Wisconsin Transgender Health Coalition.
 Katherine is invested in information access, literacy, and transparency, and finds a center in working towards transformative relationships and liberatory community spaces.

-Tiffany Lee is a Black queer femme from York City.
+Tiffany Lee is a Black queer femme from New York City.
 She has Master’s degrees in Gender and Women’s Studies and Afro-American Studies from UW Madison.
 Her scholarship and activism are centered on queer folk of color.
 She enjoys (good) spoken word, clever Internet memes, and challenging oppressive structures – small and large.
 She is extremely excited to bring her passion and experience to help create and sustain an empowering environment for queer people and our allies on this campus.